blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_windows.rst

 to improve support for the Compatibility renderer on some older GPUs with outdated OpenGL drivers and on Windows for ARM.

-By default, Godot is built with dynamically linked ANGLE, you can use it by placing ``libEGL.dll`` and ``libGLESv2.dll`` alongside the executable.
+By default, Blazium is built with dynamically linked ANGLE, you can use it by placing ``libEGL.dll`` and ``libGLESv2.dll`` alongside the executable.

 .. note:: You can use dynamically linked ANGLE with export templates as well, rename